kalinda99/ARepoBuilder/README.md

 - [Knockd](https://wiki.archlinux.org/index.php/Port_knocking) (ARB supports port knocking if you use it on your web server)

 ### Using sudo
-If you don't want to be constantly prompted for a password whenever makechrootpkg is run, add the following to your sudoers file in the User Privledge section:
+If you don't want to be constantly prompted for a password whenever `makechrootpkg` is run, add the following to your `sudoers` file in the User Privledge section, with your user in place of `*username*`:

 ```
 # run makechrootpkg for building packages without password
-yourusername ALL = (root) NOPASSWD: /usr/bin/makechrootpkg
+*username* ALL = (root) NOPASSWD: /usr/bin/makechrootpkg
 ```

 This allows you to run this command without your root password, which I figure should be safe enough since it's inside the chroot and therefore isolated from your real system.